saad486/ServerClientModel/README.md

-## Multithreaded Server Client Model
+# Multithreaded Server Client Model
 It is a multithreaded server and client.
-It is developed in language C and linux system APIs are used for
+It is developed in language C and it uses linux system APIs.

-# how to use this on linux terminal
+## how to use this on linux terminal
 ```
 1) Open two terminals in directory you have cloned.
 2) Compile the program with the gcc compiler.